Hormones

 This T4 to T3 conversion primarily happens in your liver, with about 20% happening in your gut.
 Your kidneys also convert some T4 into T3.

-Which means that liver dysfunction, gut issues, and suboptimal kidney function (not the same as kidney disease) can impact how much active thyroid hormone you have!
+Which means that liver dysfunction, gut issues, and suboptimal kidney health can impact how much active thyroid hormone you have!
 Inflammation and increased cortisol also interferes with the conversion of T4 into T3.

 This means that you can be making adequate levels of T4, but if you aren’t converting T4 into T3 efficiently, you can still have symptoms of hypothyroidism!